xying21/docsite/docs/tools/intro.md

 - Capsule

+	Capsule provides a solution to build CKB scripts using the Rust programming language.
 Capsule is a development framework that creates smart contracts for the Layer 1 blockchain of Nervos' CKB.
-Capsule is designed to provide an out-of-the-box solution that helps developers accomplish common tasks swiftly and effortlessly.
+It is designed to provide an out-of-the-box solution that helps developers accomplish common tasks swiftly and effortlessly, to help developers develop, build, test, debug, and also deploy the script.

 	Capsule offers features including: